Lot 25

 (L.) Memucan Hunt (1729–1808) was the first person to hold the position of State Treasurer.
 He was appointed in 1784, at a salary of 500 pounds per year, and served until 1789.

 (R).
 The 1786 confiscation record revealing the subdivision of the property.
-The corner of the lot was owned by the State of North Carolina while the remainder, as shown, was sold to a private individual.
+The majority of the lot was owned by the State of North Carolina.
+The remainder, a parcel that appears to be 84'x 54', was sold to George Doherty.

 As this March 27, 1790, article in the State Gazette attests, a fire destroyed much of Hillsborough earlier that month, prompting the state of North Carolina to repair the Blue House.